Skip to main content

 How can I tell if my tooth is cracked or just sensitive?

 Tooth sensitivity can have many causes, including enamel erosion, gum recession, or decay, and it does not always indicate a crack.
 However, if you notice sharp pain specifically when biting down that is relieved when you release the bite, this pattern can sometimes be associated with a cracked tooth.
-A dental professional can carry out specific tests to help differentiate between a crack and other causes of sensitivity.
+Sensitivity to temperature that lingers may also suggest deeper involvement.
+A dental professional can carry out specific tests and use diagnostic tools to help differentiate between a crack and other causes of sensitivity.

 What happens if I ignore a cracked tooth?